 Today, the original spirit of Kenton returns with Swift and Union, a casual pub-style restaurant by Ken “Zig” Naffziger and who created Tabor Tavern in 2012.

 Like the little company town that could, Swift and Union has meaty ambitions: to be the best neighborhood tavern around.
-We think chef Aaron Hepp-Buchanan’s seasonally inspired pub fare, served with a selection of draft beers, craft cocktails, and regional wines, will convince you.
+We think chef Guthrie Fortner’s seasonally inspired pub fare, served with a selection of draft beers, craft cocktails, and regional wines, will convince you.
 And did we mention our famous sweet and salty bacon jam?

 We look forward to serving you!